FREQUENTLY ASK QUESTIONS

 What are the rules for submission?
 Full rules for submission can be found here.

 When will you begin accepting submissions?
 When is the DUE DATE?
-Play submissions will be accepted from January 1, 2020 to April 20, 2020 - the 21st anniversary of Columbine.
+Play submissions will be accepted from January 1, 2020 to JUNE 20, 2020.

 How do I Submit Plays?
 Submissions are accepted online on this page.